Friskny History, Family Crest & Coats of Arms

 More information is included under the topic Early Friskny Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Friskny family to the New World and Oceana
+Migration of the Friskny family

 Because of this political and religious unrest within English society, many people decided to immigrate to the colonies.
 Families left for Ireland, North America, and Australia in enormous numbers, traveling at high cost in extremely inhospitable conditions.
 The New World in particular was a desirable destination, but the long voyage caused many to arrive sick and starving.
 Those who made it, though, were welcomed by opportunities far greater than they had known at home in England.
 Many of these families went on to make important contributions to the emerging nations of Canada and the United States.
 Analysis of immigration records indicates that some of the first North American immigrants bore the name Friskny or a variant listed above: John Friske, who came to Virginia in 1658; Edward Friskney, who arrived in America in 1673; John Freshney, who came to America in 1684; H. Frisk, who came to San Francisco in 1851.